FOXP2: Bats

 FOXP2 has implications in the development of bat echolocation.
 Contrary to apes and mice, FOXP2 is extremely diverse in echolocating bats.
 Twenty-two sequences of non-bat eutherian mammals revealed a total number of 20 nonsynonymous mutations in contrast to half that number of bat sequences, which showed 44 nonsynonymous mutations.
 All cetaceans share three amino acid substitutions, but no differences were found between echolocating toothed whales and non-echolocating baleen cetaceans.
 Within bats, however, amino acid variation correlated with different echolocating types.
+There is also evidence of ongoing intraspecific selection in at least one species of bat, in response to environmental changes.

 Birds

 In songbirds, FOXP2 most likely regulates genes involved in neuroplasticity.
 Gene knockdown of FOXP2 in area X of the basal ganglia in songbirds results in incomplete and inaccurate song imitation.
 Overexpression of FOXP2 was accomplished through injection of adeno-associated virus serotype 1 (AAV1) into area X of the brain.
 This overexpression produced similar effects to that of knockdown; juvenile zebra finch birds were unable to accurately imitate their tutors.
 Similarly, in adult canaries, higher FOXP2 levels also correlate with song changes.

 Levels of FOXP2 in adult zebra finches are significantly higher when males direct their song to females than when they sing song in other contexts.
 "Directed" singing refers to when a male is singing to a female usually for a courtship display.
 "Undirected" singing occurs when for example, a male sings when other males are present or is alone.
 Studies have found that FoxP2 levels vary depending on the social context.
 When the birds were singing undirected song, there was a decrease of FoxP2 expression in Area X. This downregulation was not observed and FoxP2 levels remained stable in birds singing directed song.

 Differences between song-learning and non-song-learning birds have been shown to be caused by differences in FOXP2 gene expression, rather than differences in the amino acid sequence of the FOXP2 protein.